ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 Connect a multimeter as shown in the picture and connect the power supply.
 Set the voltage to 29.2V and the current to a minimum by turning it all the way counter-clockwise (this is important for the next step!).
 You should hear a clicking sound as soon as the limit is reached.
 If not, turn at least 20 turns.

+Note that when you turn the current screw all the way counter-clockwise the voltage will be limited too.
+After turning it counter-clockwise all the way, make sure you give it a small nudge clockwise so you can still accurately measure the voltage.

 **Disconnect the power supply.**

 ## Step 5: Set Current